inaka/elvis/README.md

 %%= ok
 ```

-`Config` which should have a valid format.
-Since this is a project under development what is a valid format is still a
+`Config` should have a valid format, since this is a project under development the definition for *valid format* is still a
 work in progress.

 ## Configuration